Thomas Lukaszuk: Alberta Forever Canada petition

+The application submitted on June 5 said that the petition was motivated by discussions and a potential imminent referendum about Alberta's separation from Canada.
+The application said that Alberta's independence would threaten both the Albertan and Canadian economy, the wealth of individuals, rights enjoyed by Alberta residents as part of Canadian citizenship, First Nations' treaty rights, and other negative consequences.
+The application also cited that only a minority of Albertans belonged to the special interest group that called for Alberta separation.
+Lukaszuk explained that his intention was to get a vote in legislature that Alberta agree it should stay within Canada.
+On October 28, Lukaszuk announced that the Forever Canadian petition had more than 456,000 signatures, far above the needed 294,000.
+After it got verified by Elections Alberta, the government referred it to a legislative committee to discuss it.
+On February 21, 2026, Premier Danielle Smith announced that she form bipartisan committee to discuss the petition.

 Humanitarian work

 In 2011, Lukaszuk initiated a charity called the Castle Downs Recreation Society International that refurbishes, ships and installs children’s playgrounds in developing countries throughout the world.
 To date, his organization has constructed playgrounds in Philippines (2011), Vietnam (2013), Nicaragua (2016) and Cambodia (2018).

 In 2022, Thomas Lukaszuk and former Alberta premier Ed Stelmach organized Canada's largest foreign aid shipment in an initiative to collect supplies and ship them to Ukraine's war front to aid soldiers.
 The donation drive they led raised $35 million worth of life-saving supplies, which they successfully arranged to be airlifted to Poland while also bringing 67 Ukrainian refugees from Poland to Edmonton.
 The Boeing 787 Dreamliner flight arrived in Edmonton with the refugees, was loaded with donations and then returned to Poland, where the lifesaving medications, equipment and supplies were shipped by ground transport to Ukraine.
 Sixteen sea containers filled with donations were also shipped.
 As a consequence of this work, on November 14, 2022 the Ministry of Foreign Affairs of the Russian Federation banned Lukaszuk from entering the Russian Federation.

 In 2023, Lukaszuk organized a humanitarian shipment of three containers filled with life-saving medical aid, baby supplies and food for the children of Gaza.